ro-msg-aws-training/resources/src/s3/index.md

 ## Object Storage

 Chances are your product will use S3 one way or another.
-You might need to store some user files (e.g. profile picture), logs or documents (archive mostly for legal reasons).
+You might need to store some user files (e.g. profile picture), logs, or documents (archive mostly for legal reasons).

 S3 is another service that ranges from incredibly simple to highly sophisticated.
 You can simply dump some files into it and don't worry about them (which is what we recommend for data sets that range from 0 to 100s of GBs).
-Then, if you see the amount of data rapidly growing and/or run into more exotic requirements (versioning, encryption, prevent deletion etc), you should dive deeper into it.
+Then, if you see the amount of data rapidly growing and/or run into more exotic requirements (versioning, encryption, prevent deletion, etc), you should dive deeper into it.

 There are a few aspects that are important to understand:

 - You work with S3 through HTTP(S).
 If you read a file, you perform a GET, if you upload a file, you perform a POST.
 - Files/**objects** are stored in so-called buckets.
 These are basically globally unique internet containers (each bucket has its own URL - this is why the bucket name must be **globally unique**).
-You should use one bucket per use case - e.g. one bucket for user files, another bucket for backups and so on (to make your life easier).
+You should use one bucket per use case - e.g. one bucket for user files, another bucket for backups, and so on (to make your life easier).
-- Theoretically S3 is just a key-value storage system.
+- Theoretically, S3 is just a key-value storage system.
 The key is the complete path to the object and the value is the object itself.
 On the same idea, you cannot partially change an object.
 If you make a small change, you upload the whole file and replace the previous one.
 - Usually your application uploads files to S3 (using either the SDK or the REST API - SDK is recommended) then it stores the metadata (e.g. object key/name) into your DB.
 - Take [CORS](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) into consideration for media content sharing (e.g. user profile pictures).